petervdpas/goop2/internal/rendezvous/docs/09-faq.md

 Yes.
 Give each peer a different directory and a different `viewer.http_addr` port.
 If both peers use libp2p, set different `p2p.listen_port` values (or leave both at `0` for auto-selection).

+### What are the external services?

+Goop2 can optionally connect to six standalone microservices (registration, credits, email, templates, bridge, encryption) that add functionality to the rendezvous server.
+They are separate binaries, not part of the core.
+Set `use_services` to `true` and provide service URLs to enable them.
+See [Configuration](configuration) for details.

 ## Networking

 ### Peers on the same LAN can't find each other